GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 - `Custom Schema Files` can be added here as well.

 - `Upgrade` will automatically upgrade your Cluster Manager instance to the latest version.
-This requires you restart the instance with `clustermgr-cli restart`.
-Alternatively this can be done manually with `pip install clustermgr` and restarting Cluster Manager `clustermgr-cli restart`.
+This requires you restart the instance with `clustermgr4-cli restart`.
+Alternatively this can be done manually with `pip install clustermgr4` and restarting Cluster Manager `clustermgr4-cli restart`.

 Once the settings are configured, click the `Update Configuration button`.